 Our colleges and departments have resources related to academic majors, including advising holds.
 The Academic Success Center (ASC) in MSR 210 is the centralized location for undergraduate, undeclared and general education advising needs.

-Reap the benefits of being involved with a student-run organization, like civic engagement, friendships, mentoring, networking, academic and character development, self-governance and other aspects that support student success
+Reap the benefits of being involved with a student-run organization, like civic engagement, friendships, mentoring, networking, academic and character development, self-governance, and other aspects that support student success

 Visit the student portal and the Financial Aid & Scholarships Office for more information on all the options available to you.

-Working On & Off Campus
+Working On & Off-Campus

 A variety of on- and off-campus employment opportunities are available to students.
-Visit Career Services for online resources to assist you with preparation of resume and application materials.
+Visit Career Services for online resources to assist you with the preparation of resume and application materials.

 Get a shuttle ride late at night from your class to your car, get StanAlert emergency notification messages, or stay healthy and fit with campus resources.